alterNERDtive/EDDiscovery-wiki/Configuration-Options.md

 These are for advanced users only.
 Use at own risk.

-Options are read from both the EDDiscovery command line and from an options file.
+Options are read from both the EDDiscovery command line and from:

-The default options file is read from the file options.txt located in the application install folder of EDDiscovery.
-To change to another location and file use -optionsfile <filename> on the command line.
-If just a file name, it will be searched for in the install folder of EDDiscovery.
-If a full path, use the full path location.
+* Any option file included by the -optionfile <file> option given on the command line.
+It will check in both the application install folder and the application data folder for this file if its just a file name.
+If its a full path it will read it from that path.
+* options.txt if present and located in the same folder as the application install folder of EDDiscovery.exe
+* options.txt if present and located in the application data folder (default c:\users\<x>\appdata\local\eddiscovery)
+* dboptions.txt if present and located in the application data folder - this is written by the program if you've moved the databases, so the user should not normally update this file.

 Options are case insensitive.
+In option files, don't include the '-' character in front of the option.

 Command line options are as follows:

 # USER

 * -NRW or -NoRepositionWindow : Use default window positions, don't load at previous positions.
-Same as holding down shift during program start.
+Safe mode (hold down shift as you run the program) allows this to be set by the user via a dialog.

+* -NoTheme : Don't load the theme.
+Safe mode allows this to be set by the user via a dialog.

-* -Portable : Store EDDiscovery data files in same folder as executable.
-If you use this, the EDDiscovery folder must be user writable.
+* -Portable : Store EDDiscovery data files in a sub folder of the executable.
+If you use this, the EDDiscovery application folder must be user writable.

 # Advanced User

-* -Appfolder : Use this folder instead of EDDiscovery in the <users>/appdata/local folder.
-This can be used to separate the data bases of different commanders if required.
+* -Appfolder <name/path>: Use this folder instead of c:\users<x>\appdata\local\EDDiscovery for the application data folder.
+If a directory name only is supplied, it is stored in appdata\local\<name>.
+If a full path is given, it is stored there.
+Ignored if -Portable is given.
+This is useful for debug use, to start a clean ED session while keeping your old data.
 Not needed for multi commander use.
-Mostly its for debug purposes.
+Example: -Appfolder data1

-* -Userdbpath: Use this path for the user data base instead of the default appfolder/EDDUser.sqlite file.
+* -Userdbpath <folder path>: Use this path for the user data base instead of the default application data folder.
+This allows the db to be stored somewhere else that the application data folder.
+Useful if your SSD is small.
+Note dboptions.txt uses this as part of the safe mode system to move databases around.

-* -Systemsdbpath: Use this path for the systems data base instead of the default appfolder/EDDSystem.sqlite file.

-* -Olddbpath: Use this path for the old ED Discovery data base (pre 2.2) instead of the default appfolder/EDDSystem.sqlite file.
-(8.0+ removes the ability to read this DB).
+* -Systemsdbpath <folder path>: Use this path for the systems data base instead of the default application data folder.
+Note dboptions.txt uses this as part of the safe mode system to move databases around.

 * -Tracelog : Do a tracelog even when debugging.

 * -LogExceptions: Log exceptions

-* -notheme :  Starts EDDiscovery with default theme  (EDD 8.2.1+)

 Other internal options are present for developer use only.